SoftEng-HEIGVD/Teaching-HEIGVD-CM_APPMOB-2016-CitizenEngagement/README.md

 * Add a new issue (f)
 * Take a look at all the issues details in the area (e)

+The logout button on the upper left side of the screen allow the user to logout and redirect him/her to the login page (a).

 **Note**: on every map of the application, it is possible to tap on an issue and get its details (g).

 **Note**: the number of issue shown on the map depend of the zoom level.